-Well, as we have done over the past two years, we will be having a mix and match of curricula so that I feel like we’ve touched all of the core basics with the kids.
-That’s what I’ll detail for you today.
+As we have done over the past two years, we will be having a mix and match of curricula so that we touch on all of the core basic learning areas with the kids and that’s what I’ll detail for you today.
 We may add in extras throughout the year, depending on how we’re doing with the workload of this central core.
-Most of the work can be accomplished during the morning, leaving the afternoons for the kids’ own interests or general play / downtime.
+As most of the work can be accomplished during the morning, that leaves the afternoons for the kids’ own interests or general play / downtime.

-Just a note: rather than do one level of learning for each child we go for the middle ground, with the exception of maths.
-And we adjust expectations for each child based on their skill set.
+Note: rather than do one level of learning for each child we go for the middle ground, with the exception of maths, and we adjust expectations for each child based on their skill set.

 Build Your Library (BYL) : Grade 4 – The Modern World